-Covington County's response to the finding included in this report was not audited, and accordingly, we express no opinion on it.
+Covington County's responses to the findings included in this report were not audited, and accordingly, we express no opinion on them.

 This report is intended for use in evaluating Covington County, Mississippi's compliance with the aforementioned requirements, and is not intended to be and should not be relied upon for any other purpose.
 However, this report is a matter of public record and its distribution is not limited.